RobertDober/earmark_cloud_tag/README.md

 ## Concerning Hex

-This plugin (as all plugins) depend on `Earmark` v1.1.
+This plugin (as all plugins) depends on `Earmark` v1.1.
 Before it is released I cannot push this package to hex.

-If you want to use this plugin you need to get you can clone this repo and use the github dependency to use a bleeding edge but stable version of Earmark.
+If you want to use this plugin you you can clone this repo and use the github dependency to use a bleeding edge but stable version of Earmark.
 <!-- moduledoc: EarmarkTagCloud -->
   An [Earmark](https://github.com/pragdave/earmark) Plugin to easily create tag clouds inside Markdown Documents.